contentstack/contentstack-android-persistence-example/README.md

 1. Download and set up the Contentstack android SDK.
 Read the [Contentstack Android SDK documentation](https://www.contentstack.com/docs/platforms/android) for more details.

 2. You will find the "syncwrapper" folder, which contains the following four files:
+   - RealmStore
    - SyncManager
-   - RealmPersistenceHelper
+   - SyncPersistable
    - SyncStore
-   - DbQuery

 3. Add the "syncwrapper" folder to your src folder in project.